-When you release this lever, a spring will automatically return the lever to the "NEUTRAL" position.
+When you release this lever, a spring will automatically return the lever to the "NEU-TRAL" position.

-THE "FLOAT" POSITION: Push the lever fully forward.
+THE "FIGAT" POSITION: Push the lever fully forward.

-A detent holds the lever in the "FLOAT" position.
-The lever must be manually returned to the "NEUTRAL" position from the "FLOAT" position.

-The "FLOAT" position prevents hydraulic down pressure on the attachment.
+A desent holds the lever in the "FLOAT" position.
+The lever must be manually rethe "FLOAT" position prevents hydraulic down pressure on the attachment.